Risk Management

 Risk Management Status Report in 2020

 Walsin Lihwa implemented the Taiwan Intellectual Property Right Management System (TIPS) to Yenshui plant and headquarter in 2020 and Hsinchuang plant is then joined in 2021.
 Walsin Lihwa continued to acquire the TIPS (level A) certification in 2023.
-To further improve the internal control of intellectual property management in Walsin Lihwa, in 2024, we built up automatic information connection among different plant in accordance with the automation and systemization promotion.
-Also, establish management measures for copyrights and trade secrets, aiming to enhance the scope of intellectual property management.
+To further enhance internal control of intellectual property management, in 2025, we integrated the group’s intellectual property information onto a single platform, presenting key figures in visualized charts for management level decision-making, and improving accessibility for intellectual property utilization, aiming to further perfect the scope of intellectual property management.
 The intellectual property right management policies and the targets are planned according to the TIPS regulation 5.2 and 5.3.
-The implementation status and annual plan are reported at a board meeting on November 8, 2024.
+The implementation status and annual plan are reported at a board meeting on November 7, 2025.

 Intellectual Property Management Plan